 There’s a lot to do downtown, and it’s a fantastic place to walk around and breathe in the heart of the badlands.
 From the wellness items to be discovered in Dinosaur Valley Massage and Wellness to the newly arrived Lois Ani there are lots of businesses to explore.
-Have you ever wanted a dinosaur apron?
-Jungling Works sells scarves, home decor, and other great gifts for your friends and family back home.
+Take a piece of the Badlands home with the beautifully designed work at Jungling Works .
+Deb Jungling the artist behind the store sells scarves, home decor, and other great gifts for your friends and family back home.
 If you enjoy spending an hour getting lost in shelves of curiosities and oddities, there’s no better place to go.
 Dry Canyon Collectables is your place for beautiful Indigenous art.

 Why not cycle or drive over 11 bridges on your way to Wayne, Alberta.
 Home to a population of 28 people and the must-visit Last Chance Saloon, this place is truly unique.
 Take a picture of the stylish saloon with the Badlands as your backdrop, then head inside where you’ll find more photo ops and a great selection of food and drink.
 Out on their patio, check out their bar, complete with saddle bar stools.
 Don’t forget to enjoy a game of disc golf at one of the most challenging disc golf courses around follow your game with an ice cream from the Home Coulee Shoppe while you browse all their great giftware.

 The Sunny Spot is an outdoor eatery where you can also explore a corn maze and sunflower garden.
 Such a great place to spend an evening.